dmccuskey/DMC-Corona-Library/README.md

 # Overview #

 The DMC Corona Library is collection of classes and utilities for use with the Corona SDK.
-As it has grown, so has their dependency on each other, so the library is intended to use as a whole.
+As it has grown, so has their dependency on each other, so the library is intended to be used as a whole.

 **Documentation & Examples**